shakes76/PatternFlow/recognition/KneeGAN/README.md

-generator_input_dim | The side length of the square input size for the generator learning_rate_generator | The learning rate of the generator learning_rate_discriminator | The learning rate of the discriminator
+generator_input_dim | The side length of the square input size for the generator learning_rate_generator | The learning rate of the generator learning_rate_discriminator | The learning rate of the discriminator debug | Whether to output training images, generated images, saved models after each epoch for debugging

 The generator and discriminator loss will be output after each epoch.
 Once training is complete, a plot of the loss over the training process is prodcued (example_output.png), along with some example images generated from the latent space with the final version of the generator (loss_plot.png), and finally the SSIM score of the generated images compared to some test images is recorded in the file SSIM.txt.
-By default, models, example generated images, and a small sample of the training images are saved after each epoch in the /Resources folder.
+If debug = True, models, example generated images, and a small sample of the training images are saved after each epoch in the /Resources folder.

+NOTE: To use debug = True, please create the following folders in the /Resources directory:
+* TrainImages
+* Intermediate
+* Models

 ## Dependencies